Ontario Youth Parliament: 2023 - 52nd Session

 OYP 2023 was held over the May long weekend (May 19–22, 2023) at Rideau Park United Church in Ottawa.
 This was the first parliament held after the COVID-19 pandemic.
 The executive was: Premier Hayden Henderson, Leader of the Opposition Lora Laleva, Registrar and Minister of Finance Mia Hansen, Minister of Individual Discipleship Jonah Grignon, and House Leader Kieran Bodnar.
 Jonah's ID theme was "The Dawn Draws Near", inspired by the Canticle of the Turning, and his theme song was Here Comes The Sun by The Beatles.
 The house theme was Cowboys vs. Pirates.

 2021-2022

 Due to the COVID-19 pandemic, OYP was not able to hold a 2021 or 2022 parliament.
 In 2020, the executive for the next year was elected; Premier Bronwyn Clifton, Leader of the Opposition Camryn Gallagher, Registrar and Minister of Finance Mia Hansen, Minister of Individual Discipleship Dylan Coffin, and House Leader Kyra Mullen.
 After the 2022 cancellation, four of the five executive members were unable to continue and chose to step back from their roles.
 Those positions were then offered to the people who ran for those executive positions in 2020.

-After the cancellation of OYP 2021, the Senate voted to extend the upper age limit for delegates who would miss the year.
-Persons born in or after 2001 who have attended at least one session prior to the 51st session in 2020 can attend one extra year (until they are 22).
+After the cancellation of OYP 2021, the Senate of the Ontario Youth Parliament Association voted to extend the upper age limit for delegates who would miss the year.
+Persons born in or after 2001 who attended at least one session prior to the 51st session in 2020 can attend one extra year (until they are 22).